 Global Surface and Atmospheric Radiative Fluxes

 A new version of the upwelling and downwelling, shortwave and longwave radiative fluxes has been calculated at the top of the atmosphere, in the atmosphere, and at the surface using a complete radiative transfer model from the GISS GCM (revised) with improved observations of the physical properties of the surface, atmosphere, and clouds based on the International Satellite Cloud Climatology Project (ISCCP) data sets.
 Results (called the FD datasets) are obtained every three hours over the whole globe on a 280 km equal-area (EQ) global grid covering the time period July 1983 through December 2007.
 The FD dataset (124 Mbytes per data month) contains these fluxes for full, clear and overcast (cloudy) sky, along with the input data used in the flux calculations.
-The ISCCP FD TOA and FD SRF data sets are now available via anonymous ftp.
-Note that a new version 0.10 for the year 2004 has been placed on 2007 September 18 in the anonymous ftp site for the 5 FD data sets.
+The ISCCP FD TOA and FD SRF data sets are now available via our download site.
+Note that a new version 0.10 for the year 2004 has been placed on 2007 September 18 in the download site for the 5 FD data sets.
 See the ISCCP data product description page for more details.
 Additionally, the complete FD dataset is also available upon request.
 Contact Dr. William B. Rossow or Dr. Yuanchong Zhang for further information (see announcement).

 - ScaRaB-ISCCP Joint Analysis